data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

   - Describe the methods your group undertook.
   - Present the results and draw conclusions.
   - Discuss limitations and other approaches that could have been pursued.
+  - Describe each team member's contributions
+  - Share any other learnings!
   - 15 minutes for the presentation + 5 minutes of Q&A per group.